-6.3.
-Particular responsibilities to the DfT include:
+6.3 Particular responsibilities to the DfT include:

-- establishing, in agreement with the DfT, the Authority's corporate and business plans in the light of the DfT's wider strategic aims and current Public Service Agreements; - informing the DfT of progress in helping to achieve the department's policy objectives and in demonstrating how resources are being used to achieve those objectives; and - ensuring that timely forecasts and monitoring information on performance and finance are provided to DfT; that DfT is notified promptly if over or under spends are likely and that corrective action is taken; and that any significant problems, whether financial or otherwise, and whether detected by internal audit or by other means, are notified to DfT in a timely fashion.
+- .-Item 4 ы Item 7.3: \triangleright မာ Item 11.1: 4 Item 14.1: с'n Item 14.
+10 6 Item 14.3: 7 [To 8 [To 9 Item 14.5: - establishing, in agreement with the DfT, the Authority's corporate and business plans in the informing the DfT of progress in helping to achieve the department's policy objectives and - ensuring that timely forecasts and monitoring information on performance and finance are provided to DfT; that DfT is notified promptly if over or under spends are likely and that corrective action is taken; and that any significant problems, whether financial or otherwise, and whether detected by internal audit or by other means, are notified to DfT in a timely fashion.